andre-ye/andre-ye.github.io-retired/docs/involvements/poduw.md

 ---

 The [Polling and Open Data Initiative at the UW](https://poddata.org/){:target="_blank"} creates, analyzes, and presents open data to advance public understanding of our communities.
 The Initiative has collaborated on data projects with a wide variety of organizations, including the UW Board of Regents, Big Picture Learning, and Washington State Parks.
-At POD, I serve as an analyst and machine/deep learning SME.
+At POD, I served as an analyst and machine/deep learning SME.

-Current projects:
-- Outdoor Recreation Lab Collaboration

-Completed Projects:

 Work:
 - [Machine Learning Interpretability Workshop Slides](https://www.kaggle.com/washingtongold/alcohol-love-and-grades-poduw-ml-workshop){:target="_blank"}